Mrt134/Experimental/1.0luminadocumentation/luminautl.rst

 .. index:: search
 .. _Lumina Search:

-..
-Continue editing below---------------------------------------------

 Lumina Search
 =============

-Lumina Search provides the ability to easily search for and launch applications or to quickly search for file and directories.
+Lumina Search provides options to find and launch applications or to quickly search for files and directories.
 The "*" wildcard can be used in the search terms and the search will include hidden files if the search term starts with a dot (".").

 To start this utility, type :command:`lumina-search` or go to the start menu :menuselection:`Browse Applications --> Utility --> Lumina Search`.